 It is essential that concerns such as this are shared responsibly and with the right person, and that they are recorded and dealt with appropriately.
 Effective reporting and management of such concerns also protects staff from potential false allegations of misunderstandings.
-Concerns should be shared as soon as is reasonably possible, and ideally within 24 hours of becoming aware of a problem, however it is never too late to share a concern.
-In Wellesbourne Primary and Nursery School these concerns should be share with Mrs C Willshire the Designated Safeguarding Lead (DSL).
+Concerns should be shared as soon as is reasonably possible to Mrs C Willshire DSL or Mrs N Ryan Head Teacher; and ideally within 24 hours of becoming aware of a problem, however it is never too late to share a concern.